materialsvirtuallab/matgl/README.md

 <a name="usage"></a>
 # Usage

-The pre-trained MEGNet models for the Materials Project formation energy and band gap are now available.
+The pre-trained MEGNet models for the Materials Project formation energy and multi-fidelity band gap are now available.
 The following is an example of a prediction of the formation energy for CsCl.

 ```python
 from pymatgen.core import Structure, Lattice